Vote-buying allegations disrupt the Edo election; Oshiomhole refutes reports that the APC is purchasing votes, and nine people are arrested.

 The off-cycle governorship election in Edo State on Saturday was accused by the Election Analysis Centre (EAC) of the Centre for Democracy and Development (CDD-West Africa) of being marred by vote-buying and false information.

-During briefing on the preliminary statement on the election in Abuja, Prof. Adele Jinadu, the Chair of CDD-EAC, also said that the main opposition APC and the ruling PDP had engaged in widespread vote-buying in the presence of security agents, which had increased voter turnout.
+During a briefing on the preliminary statement on the election in Abuja, Prof. Adele Jinadu, the Chair of CDD-EAC, also said that the main opposition APC and the ruling PDP had engaged in widespread vote-buying in the presence of security agents, which had increased voter turnout.

 Chuks Okocha, Sunday Ehigiator, Adedayo Akinwale, Adibe Emenyonu, and Dike Onwuamaeze